supercomplicated/content-ops-starter/content/pages/index.md

       color: text-dark
       type: TitleBlock
     subtitle: >-
-      Superintelligence is super complicated.
+      Super intelligence is super complicated.
 We make it easy to understand and use.
     text: >
       SuperIntelligence can be super complicated but it doesn't have to be.
 We